dellius-alexander/Smart-Search/README.md

 Several design pattern would fulfill the initial use case of building a simple AI pipeline, but would fail to quickly adapt to changing business needs and market trends.
-Due to the behavior of trends and market shifts to different emerging technologies we chose to use `Strategy Behavior Pattern`.
-A pattern most suited for this use case.
+Due to the behavior of trends and market shifts to different emerging technologies we were torn between `Chain of Responsibility` and the `Strategy Behavior Pattern`.

+Chain of Responsibility (CoR)  splits responsibilities into multiple objects, allowing for easier development and maintenance, as well as better scalability.
+In the CoR design pattern, a request is sent through a chain of objects, each of which can handle the request or pass it to the next object in the chain.
+This allows for a more flexible and maintainable codebase, and helps to minimize the impact of changes.
+Since we will be implementating mostly external APIs and aggregating the responses the need for more fine grain controls are needed, with that in mind we chose the `Strategy Behavior Pattern`.

+The Strategy Behavior Pattern is similar to the Chain of Responsibility (CoR).
+However, instead of passing the response from one object to the next, the Strategy Behavior Pattern allows for more fine-grained control over how a particular request is responded to.
+The pattern defines a set of algorithms or strategies that can be used to respond to a particular request, and then chooses the best strategy to use at run-time, allowing for more customization and flexibility.
+The Strategy Design Pattern is better for this business model, as it provides a way to select from a set of models, and allows the selection to vary depending on the `Context`.
+The Chain of Responsibility, on the other hand, is better suited for use cases where the request is passed through a chain of objects until one of them is able to handle the request.
 We can define a family of algorithms and models, as well as make them interchangeable.

-Figure 1 is the initial implementation of the Strategy Behavior Pattern.
-We will be adding and updating as an ongoing process.
+`Figure 1` is the initial implementation of the Strategy Behavior Pattern.
+We will be adding and updating as the project evolves.

 ---